-With getting your mindset handled, you’re getting yourself prepared to take whatever actions you have to so that you increase your health.
-Besides that, another approach is simply to get started with taking the actions that you know you need to take, and your mindset will catch up with your actions.
+By handling your mindset, you’re preparing to take action to increase your health.
+Besides that, another approach is simply to get started with taking the actions you know you need to take, and your mindset will catch up with your actions.
 As you take healthy actions, you will build your healthy mindset.
 And your healthy mindset will help you take healthy actions.
 It’s a beautiful self-perpetuating loop.

-The right mindset and the right actions work together to help make you the best you can be.
+The right mindset and actions work together to help make you the best you can be.

-If you don’t see yourself as healthy, then you’re not going to take the actions that will make sure you are healthy.
-But if you see yourself as healthy, then you’ll make sure to prove that your health mindset is accurate.
+If you don’t see yourself as healthy, then you won’t take the actions to ensure you are healthy.
+But if you see yourself as healthy, then you’ll make sure to prove your health mindset is accurate.

 Creating your health mindset gives you a solid foundation for building the rest of your life.

-And like I said earlier, you can build your health mindset even as you’re taking action to build your health.
+And as I said earlier, you can build your health mindset even as you’re taking action to build your health.
 You can do both at the same time.
 Start small.
 Make sustainable changes in your life that will last.
-And you might notice that your health mindset and your healthy actions help make each other stronger.
+And you might notice that your healthy mindset and actions help strengthen each other.

-Here’s what I recommend you do next: Get building a vision for your entire life, including your health.
-You can do that by downloading the free Life Vision template that I include in my LifeBook Online Review.
-I include prompts in that review that can help you get detailed about what your life vision looks like.
+Here’s what I recommend you do next: Create a vision for your entire life, including your health.
+You can download the free Life Vision template I include in my LifeBook Online Review.
+I include prompts in that review which can help you get detailed about your life vision.
 And once you’ve got your life vision in writing, you’ll have a clearer idea of what you’re aiming for.
-It helps to have that clarity in writing, which you can read every day.
-With that focus, you can create goals and habits that can get you living your vision.
+It helps to have that clarity in writing, which you can read daily.
+With that focus, you can create goals and habits for living your vision.

-That’s some of what’s available to you when you say goodbye to getting sick.
+That’s some of what’s available when you say goodbye to getting sick.

 Thank you for reading.
 Here is what else you can do: